remnrem/luna-doc/docs/luna/args.md

 luna s.lst 7/20 -o out.7.db < commands.txt
 ```

 would run only slice 7 of 20 total slices.
+See [_Using Luna at scale_](../vignettes/scale.md) for more on parallel and batch workflows.

 The special variables `id` and `skip` (also `include` and `exclude` ID
 list files) can alternatively be used to control which individuals are